-- 42. Border security and instability are major concerns for border communities due to organized crime and illegal trade activities.
-To fight these challenges, the United Nations Development Programme (UNDP), with the European Union (EU) funding, launched the Border Management Programme in Central Asia in 2003.
+42. Border security and instability are major concerns for border communities due to organized crime and illegal trade activities.
+To fight these challenges, the United Nations Development Programme (UNDP), with European Union (EU) funding, launched the Border Management Programme in Central Asia in 2003.
 This program aimed to enhance security and facilitate trade in Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan, and Uzbekistan.
 Based on lessons learned from this project, the EU is also providing similar support to Afghanistan for capacity building of border management agencies and infrastructure upgrade.
 UNDP is also implementing a similar integrated border management program called Border Management in Northern Afghanistan.
-The project has contributed to improving the capacity of the Afghan Border Police to secure Afghanistan's borders through training, enhanced internal coordination, and improved cross-border collaboration.
-Both programs are critical interventions to control borders and improve infrastructure services at the border crossing points to promote legal movement of people and cross-border trade. - 43.
-Another project implemented by UNDP is Livelihood Improvement in Tajik-Afghan Cross-Border Areas.23 The geographic areas covered under this project during the first phase were eight districts of Khatlon province of Tajikistan.
-In Afghanistan, the project was implemented in the district Imam Sahib in Kunduz province and Dasht-e Qala and Yangi Qala districts of Takhar province to support equitable development and growth through income-generating activities.
+The project has contributed to improving the capacity of the Afghan Border Police to secure Afghanistan's borders through capacity building, improved internal coordination, and enhanced collaboration across borders.
+Both programs are critical interventions to control borders and improve infrastructure services at the border crossing points to promote legal movement of people and cross-border trade.